odinuv/web/en/apv/walkthrough/pagination/index.md

 {: .note}
 In MySQL you can use `CALC_FOUND_ROWS` modifier right after `SELECT` clause.
-And than you can fetch amount of total rows which would be returned without `LIMIT` clause by subsequent `SELECT FOUND_ROWS() AS all_row_count` query.
-It still means that you have to run 2 queries, but it is less complicated.
+And than you can fetch amount of total rows which would be returned without `LIMIT` clause by subsequent `SELECT FOUND_ROWS() AS all_row_count` SQL query.
+It still means that you have to run two queries, but it is less complicated.

-When you know total amount of all possible results, you can calculate amount of pages according to selected page count.
+When you know total amount of all possible results, you can calculate amount of pages according to chosen page count.
 Let's say that you want certain amount of records per page, than you have to divide total amount of records by page count and round the result up, using [ceil()](http://php.net/manual/en/function.ceil.php) function.

 Take a look at an example -- you have a table with 105 rows (0--104) and you want 25 items per page:

-SQL querries:
+SQL queries:

     SELECT * FROM table WHERE col = val LIMIT 25 OFFSET 0;
     SELECT COUNT(*) AS cnt FROM table WHERE col = val;